No man's land: Russo-Ukrainian War

-With extremely high casualties, costly ground assaults with very little ground gained, and shell-pocked landscapes, volunteers, media, and government officials alike compared fighting in Bakhmut to battlefield conditions on the western front of World War I.

-Retired U.S. Marine Corps Colonel Andrew Milburn, the leader of a foreign volunteer group in Ukraine called the Mozart Group and an eyewitness to the battle, compared conditions in the Bakhmut countryside to Passchendaele and the city itself to Dresden in World War II.
-On 11 January 2023, Ukrainian presidential adviser Mykhailo Podolyak described the fighting ongoing at Bakhmut and Soledar as the bloodiest since the start of the invasion.
-Comparisons have also been made between Bakhmut and the battles of Verdun, the Somme and Stalingrad by both Western and Ukrainian officials.
+After the initial Russian Invasion of Ukraine in 2022 ended, the frontlines stabilized into trenchlines.
+With extremely high casualties, costly ground assaults with very little ground gained, and shell-pocked landscapes, volunteers, media, and government officials alike compared fighting to battlefield conditions on the western front of World War I. Retired U.S. Marine Corps Colonel Andrew Milburn, an eyewitness to the Battle of Bakhmut, compared conditions in the Bakhmut countryside to Passchendaele and the city itself to Dresden in World War II.